Enkhbatyn Amartüvshin: Competitions and awards

 Amartüvshin won numerous national and international opera competitions, including the Mongolian National Competition for Young Opera Singers (2009, II Prize), international opera competition BAIKAL in Ulan-Ude, Russia (2011, I prize), XIV Tchaikovsky Competition in St. Petersburg, Russia (2011, II prize and a public award for the best male singer), Operalia Competition, Beijing, China (2012, I prize).
 He also won the Dame Joan Sutherland Audience Prize at the 2015 BBC Cardiff Singer of the World competition.

 He won the "Premio Ettore Bastianini 2024" assigned by the Associazione Internazionale Culturale Musicale Ettore Bastianini.
 Amartüvshin was twice awarded the prize "Best Opera Baritone" at the International Opera Awards, unofficially called the "Opera Oscars", in 2021 and 2023.

 Repertoire

-His stage roles have included Escamillo in Carmen by Bizet, Tonio in Pagliacci by Leoncavallo, Aleko in Aleko by Rachmaninov, Genghis Khan in Genghis Khan by Sharav, Onegin in Eugene Onegin by Tchaikovsky, Prince Yeletsky in The Queen of Spades by Tchaikovsky, Amonasro in Aida by Verdi, Count di Luna in Il Trovatore by Verdi, Giorgio Germont in La Traviata by Verdi the title role in Nabucco and in Rigoletto, both by Verdi.
+His stage roles have included Escamillo in Carmen, Tonio in Pagliacci, Aleko in Aleko (Rachmaninoff), Genghis Khan in Genghis Khan by Byambasuren Sharav, Onegin in Eugene Onegin, Prince Yeletsky in The Queen of Spades, Amonasro in Aida, Count di Luna in Il Trovatore, Giorgio Germont in La Traviata as well as the title roles in Nabucco and Rigoletto.